-The new owners have been working hard to satisfy the requirements of the league and are understood to have agreed a five-year lease on the International Stadium with Gateshead Council.
+The new owners have been working hard to satisfy the requirements of the league and are understood to have agreed a ten-year lease on the International Stadium with Gateshead Council.

 A business plan and playing budget has put together by former general manager Alisha Henry and they will need to be officially submitted over the coming weeks – although how they are put together will depend on the outcome of the club’s appeal against the sanctions.

 Plans are in place to clear the club’s outstanding debt – which played a significant part in the sanctions placed against them.

 A decision on the appeal should be imminent with the league’s AGM taking place later this week, and the club will have a clearer idea of what steps they need to take on and off the pitch over the coming weeks.

 If an appeal is unsuccessful, Gateshead will be relegated into a lower division within the non-league pyramid.

 Regardless of the outcome, the town will still have a football club next season – something that has been in serious doubt over the last six weeks.